canonical/design-vanilla-framework/Forms/forms.md

 Stacked form layout
 - The text labels should use a max width of 3 cols
 - Label aligned vertically centred to the field
-- spacing `$sp-small` between fields
+- Spacing between fields: `$sp-medium`
 - Button is aligned right to the fields
-- Spacing between last field and button $sp-large
+- Spacing between last field and button: `1.25rem`

 In line form layout
-- Spacing between text labels and field `$sp-medium`
+- Spacing between text labels and field: `$sp-medium`
-- Spacing between field and next label `$sp-large`
+- Spacing between field and next label: `$sp-large`
-- Spacing between last field and button `$sp-large`
+- Spacing between last field and button: `$sp-large`